 Docker was introduced to encounter the problem of “runs on your machine but not mine”.
 Since many applications are platform or framework dependent, running them on various machines is not always possible.
 Thus, Docker acts as an “isolated, resource controlled and portable operating environment”, which can host any specific application on any machine without the hassle of deploying the environment manually.

-- Windows Server (NCache Enterprise, Professional and Open Source editions)
+- Windows Server (NCache Enterprise and Professional editions)

 - Linux (NCache Enterprise and Professional edition)

 Using these images, you can create containers which host NCache, or create your own customized images by modifying the Dockerfiles.

 Linux Debian 10

 microsoft/dotnet:2.2-runtime.
 The NCache Docker image for Linux is built upon the base image of .NET Core Runtime 2.1.
 This image is further built upon a runtime image of Linux Debian 9 and uses the same license as Linux Debian.